FlowFuse/website/src/blog/2023/10/dashboard-integrations.md

 If you're interested in building integrations, then we've also built a couple of resources to help you get started:

 - [Widget Development Guide](https://dashboard.flowfuse.com/contributing/widgets/third-party.html) - A guide for how to structure your own widgets, and
-- [Dashboard Example Inetrgation](https://github.com/FlowFuse/node-red-dashboard-example-node) - We've open sourced a very simple `ui-example` node that demonstrates how you can build your own widget for Dashboard 2.0, that utilises all of the features highlighted above.
+- [Example Integration (Repo)](https://github.com/FlowFuse/node-red-dashboard-example-node) - We've open sourced a very simple `ui-example` node that demonstrates how you can build your own widget for Dashboard 2.0, that utilises all of the features highlighted above.

 ## What else is new in 0.6.0?